 Intent: Why do we teach what we teach?

-At Ark Boulton our curriculum is designed by our subject experts to ensure that our pupils learning is carefully sequenced to meet the needs of the National Curriculum and the needs of our pupils.
-Clear end points for each stage of the learning ensures that learning is building on prior knowledge whilst creating learning experiences for pupils that allows them to explore a range of concepts and theories.
+At Ark Boulton Academy, our ambitious curriculum is designed collaboratively our subject experts to ensure that our pupils learning is carefully sequenced to meet the needs of the National Curriculum and the needs of our pupils.
+Agreed, core knowledge for each stage of learning ensures that pupils build on prior knowledge whilst creating learning experiences that allows them to explore a range of concepts and theories.

-Our curriculum is broken down into Learning Journeys.
-Subject knowledge sits at the heart of our Learning Journeys and this knowledge is broken down into component pieces.
-These are then carefully crafted into logical, well sequenced steppingstones, which ensures all of our pupils are equipped with the knowledge and skills needed to be successful within that Learning Journey and throughout the wider curriculum.
+Subject knowledge sits at the heart of our curriculum.
+To help our pupils develop curiosity and perseverance, this is broken down into component pieces.
+These are carefully crafted into logical, well sequenced stepping-stones, which ensure all pupils are equipped with the knowledge and skills needed to be successful within their school journey and throughout the wider curriculum.

-All Learning Journeys focus on allowing all pupils the opportunity to progress, through building on prior knowledge, making links between existing component knowledge and concepts, practising the application of knowledge and development of skills, and to enjoy the process of learning through regular assessment and feedback so that they are able to feel success.
-For subjects that have adopted an Ark Mastery curriculum such as English, Maths and Science, these have been adapted into our own Learning Journeys, to suit the needs of our pupils.
+The student’s journey through their learning allows all pupils the opportunity to progress, through building on prior knowledge, making links between existing component knowledge and concepts, practising the application of knowledge and development of skills, and to enjoy the process of learning through regular assessment and feedback so that they can feel success.
+For subjects that have adopted an Ark Mastery curriculum such as English, Maths and Science, these have been adapted into our own learning journeys, to suit the needs of our pupils.

 The guiding principals that drive our curriculum design are: